-The Convertible Notes contain customary negative covenants and events of default (as defined in the Convertible Note purchase agreement), the occurrence of which could result in the acceleration of all amounts due under the Convertible Note.
-As of March 31, 2019, the Company was in full compliance with these covenants and there were no events of default under the Convertible Notes.
+The Convertible Notes contain customary negative covenants and events of default (as defined in the Note Purchase Agreement (as defined below)), the occurrence of which could result in the acceleration of all amounts due under the Convertible Note.
+As of March 31, 2020, the Company was in full compliance with these covenants and there were no events of default under the Convertible Notes.

 The Convertible Notes are accounted for in accordance with ASC Subtopic 470-20, Debt with Conversion and Other Options.
-Pursuant to ASC Subtopic 470-20, the Company evaluated the features embedded in the Convertible Notes and concluded that the embedded features are not required to be bifurcated and accounted for separately from the host debt instrument.
+Pursuant to ASC Subtopic 470-20, the Company evaluated the features embedded in the Convertible Notes and concluded that the embedded features are not required to be bifurcated and accounted for separately from the host debt instrument